dhis2/wow-backend/guides/component_owners.md

 When working on a PR you need to ask the component owner for review.
 If you _are_ the component owner, you can ask some other developer with knowledge about the code.

 ## Component owners

+The following table describes the various components and their leads.

 |Component                     |Lead                |Description                                                              |
 |------------------------------|--------------------|-------------------------------------------------------------------------|
 |[API] Analytics               |Luciano Fiandesio   |Analytics API and engine                                                 |